paulzuradzki/til/python/so-you-want-to-learn-python.md

 # So You Want to Learn Python...

-What follows is an outline of what I've sent people asking for resources to learn programming and data analysis in Python.
+This is an outline of resources that I found useful and share for folks that want to learn programming and data analysis in Python.

 ### Intro Python